Skip to main content

 If you want to know more about the power of spices, I recommend this post in which I explain which are my favorites and why.

-Prepare a chili con carne and store it in the fridge to have it ready when you need it.
+Make a chili con carne and keep it in the refrigerator so you have it ready when you need it.

-Yes, chili con carne is a stew that can be prepared in advance, it is ideal to cook it when you have time and store it in the fridge, when you want to eat it, you just have to heat it up and that's it.
+Yes, chili con carne is a stew that can be made in advance, it is ideal to cook it when you have time and keep it in the refrigerator, when you want to consume it, just heat it and it’s ready.

-This stew, like most, wins when it has rested, the flavors are integrated and each nuance is enjoyed even more.
+This stew, like most, improves when it has rested, the flavors integrate and you enjoy every nuance even more.

 Can you make a vegan chili?

-Hell yeah, all you have to do is increase the amount of vegetable ingredients you add to your chili.
+Of course you can, the only thing you have to do is increase the amount of veg ingredientsvegetables that you add to your chili.

-An interesting option is to add celery, different colored peppers, white beans, carrots and red cabbage.
+An interesting option is to add celery, peppers of different colors, white beans, carrots and red cabbage.

 More options: Pumpkin, sweet potato, beetroot.

-You can make the combination of vegetables that you prefer, the more different colors there are in the stew, the better.
+You can make any combination of vegetables that you prefer, the more different colors there are in the stew, the better.

-Remember that the color of vegetables and legumes indicate the phytochemicals they contain, such as carotenes in carrots and pumpkins, lycopene in tomatoes, betacyanin in beets and pomegranates, and sulfur compounds in cruciferous (cabbages, broccoli), etc.
+Remember that the color of vegetables, greens and legumes tell us the phytochemicals they contain, for example carotenes in carrots and pumpkins, lycopene in tomatoes, betacyanin in beets and pomegranates, and sulfur compounds in cruciferous vegetables (cabbage, broccoli), etc.

-Knowing this, it is clear that a wide variety of vegetables must be introduced into the diet to obtain all the benefits.
+Knowing this, it is clear that we must introduce a wide variety of vegetables into our diet to obtain all the benefits.

-A vegan chili can be prepared, add more vegetables to the recipe and enjoy an equally tasty stew.
+You can prepare a vegan chili, add more vegetables to the recipe and enjoy an equally tasty stew.

-I like to prepare the chili and serve it with a side of vegetables, my favorites are the al dente cauliflower or broccoli florets and the cauliflower rice.
+I like to prepare chili and serve it with a side of vegetables, my favorites are cauliflower florets or al dente broccoli and cauliflower rice.

-In this way, the combination is perfect and the resulting dish is lower in carbohydrates, since we are not adding rice starch or corn or wheat starch in the case of using tortillas.
+This way, the combination is perfect and the resulting dish is lower in carbohydrates, since we are not adding the starch from rice or corn or wheat if using tortillas.

-You can also use chili to fill tortillas, in which case I advise you to use low-carb tortillas made with cauliflower or almonds.
+Chili can also be used to fill tortillas, in that case I advise you to use low-carb tortillas made with cauliflower or almonds.

-If you can't get them, take it with flaxseed tortillas, they are much healthier than corn or wheat.
+If you can’t get them, take it with flaxseed tortillas, they are much healthier than corn or wheat tortillas.

-Add avocado to the final dish, it gives it a creamy and fresh point at the same time.
+Add avocado to the final dish, it gives it a creamy and fresh touch at the same time.

-Chili is usually served with sour cream or grated cheese, but keep in mind that if you add dairy, the calcium they provide will be able to sequester part of the iron that meat and legumes carry, preventing its proper absorption.
+Chili is usually served with sour cream or grated cheese, but keep in mind that if you add dairy products, the calcium they provide will be able to sequester some of the iron that meat and legumes carry, preventing its correct absorption.

-Chili is a hearty and comforting stew that can't be missing when it's cold.
+Chili is a consistent and comforting stew that cannot be missed when it’s cold.

-The truth is that a good helping of chili when it's cold is a blessing, it is very comforting and revitalizing.
+The truth is that a good serving of chili when it’s cold is a blessing, it is very comforting and revitalizing.

-If you want to try an intense stew try this dish, I'm sure you'll love it, I leave the recipe a little below.
+If you want to try an intense stew, try this dish, I’m sure you’ll love it, I’ll leave you the recipe a little more below.

 chili with cilantro

-Watch the video to see how it is prepared:
+Watch the video to find out how prepare:

 Bibliographic references: